 Springtime in the Texas Hill Country is famous for the beautiful wildflowers that blanket the roadsides and fields, including the State flower, the Bluebonnet.
-According to Wildflower.org, the 2021 wildflower season is still on track despite February’s ghastly winter storm.
-March, April, and May will be prime blooming months for Texas’ more than 5,000 species of wildflowers.
+According to Wildflower.org, the 2022 wildflower season is on track with March, April, and May as prime blooming months for Texas’ more than 5,000 species of wildflowers.

 Texas is blessed with a proliferation of wildflower populations and we want to keep it that way!
-Follow these tips to enjoy the wildflower season safely and respectfully:
+Follow the tips below to enjoy the wildflower season safely and respectfully!

 Tips for Enjoying Texas’ Beautiful Wildflowers